CharlieCRChen/scrolling-test-new/README.md

 In your google sheet, your should create a App Script to allow it receive the data from this tool by following the steps below:

 1. Click Extension > App Script
-2. Paste the following code to your new script. **Remember to replace url and sheet with yours**.
+2. Paste the following code to your new script. **Remember to replace the url and sheet variables in the code with yours**.
 ```
 var url = SpreadsheetApp.openByUrl("CHANGE TO YOUR GOOGLE SHEET URL");
 var sheet = url.getSheetByName('YOUR SHEET NAME');